|The Public Paperfolding History Project

 |Diagrams for this design can be found here|

-any other important information that should be added.
+important information that should be added.
+Thank you.

-Diagrams appear in 'Houdini's Paper Magic', which was published by E P Dutton and Company of New York in 1922, unfder the title of 'Japanese Hexagon Puzzle Box'.
+Diagrams for a cuboctahedral design of similar construction appear in 'Houdini's Paper Magic', which was published by E P Dutton and Company of New York in 1922, under the title of 'Japanese Hexagon Puzzle Box'.